Akhilkarana/Clinical-Trail-Patient-Recruitment/README.md

 ✨ ***Key Features***
-This project delivers a full-stack solution to address critical pain points in clinical trial management:
 1. **Recruitment Funnel Visualization:** Track the patient journey from Screened to Enrolled to Randomized with clear performance metrics like Screen Pass Rate and Enrollment Velocity.
 2. **Site Performance Leaderboard:** Benchmark sites against key performance indicators (KPIs) like enrollment count and data completeness to identify top performers and areas needing intervention.
 3. **Patient Adherence Dashboard:** Monitor vital metrics, including Medication Adherence % and Missed Visits, to proactively flag "at-risk" patients and improve retention strategies.